Südtirol Guide App Logo

 Some moments just happen, while others are sought out in order to savour them intensely.
 Guided wine experiences in South Tyrol are one of those.

 Our winemakers will guide you through Italy's smallest wine-growing region.
-You will discover a landscape where every vineyard and grape has a story to tell, and learn what makes South Tyrol's terroir so unique.
+You will discover a landscape where every vineyard and grape has a story to tell, and learn what makes Alto Adige's terroir so unique.
 Whether you're travelling on foot or by bike, you'll be passing through vineyards on guided cycling or hiking tours.
 You will discover how much manual labour goes into producing every bottle of wine, how the grapes develop their unique aromas here, and how these aromas are transformed into wines full of character.
 Then there are the stunning views – of villages, castles and mountains.
 Sometimes, music accompanies your wine experience – at concerts or tastings held in the middle of the vineyards.

 The special thing about these stops is often the unexpected – a brief encounter or anecdote that reveals more than any sign ever could.
 You realise how closely connected everything is here – the landscape, the people and the wine.

-Moments of pleasure with South Tyrolean wine
+Moments of pleasure with Alto Adige wine

 A classic South Tyrolean Marende, a plate of tagliolini with fresh herbs or a refined composition in the upscale restaurants - South Tyrol's cuisine is versatile.
 All the dishes have one thing in common – carefully selected ingredients and meticulous preparation.
 And, of course, a glass of wine that not only goes well with the food, but also enhances the flavour experience.